 Check out my Beauty of Botswana gallery to see my favorite photographs from my two previous trips to this wildlife wonderland.

 Today's tip: Have some plug-in and filter fun during your downtime.

-Most of the action on a photo safari takes places in the early morning and late afternoon.
-During the day, especially during the summer months, it's sometimes so hot that the animals rest in the shade.
+Most of the animal action on a photo safari takes places in the early morning and late afternoon.
 What's more, when it's sunny, the light is not great for photography between 10 AM and 3 PM.